 - Hard to dive in great depths

-The mask, is an essential element for bottle or snorkel diving and this snorkel lets you explore the underwater world and bring back memories of your vacation (GoPro edition).
-In an ideal case, the SeaViwew mask allows you peaceful exploration and it can also become a nightmare when it takes water or fogs.
+The mask is an essential element for bottle or snorkel diving and this snorkel lets you explore the underwater world and bring back memories of your vacation (GoPro edition).
+In an ideal case, the Seaview mask allows you peaceful exploration and it can also become a nightmare when it takes water or fogs.

 This snorkel is designed to prevent fogging and water entry in the mask.
 I would advise you not to take your choice of mask lightly and do not fuss over a few dollars.